2019 Far North District Council election

-The 2019 Far North local elections will take place between September and October 2019 by postal vote in Far North District in New Zealand to elect a mayor of Far North District council, 9 councillors, and 19 community board members.
+The 2019 Far North District Council election took place between September and October 2019 by postal vote in Far North District in New Zealand to elect a mayor of Far North District council, 9 councillors, and 19 community board members.

 Mayoral election

-There are 11 candidates running for Mayor of Far North District.
+There were 11 candidates running for Mayor of Far North District.
 They are listed below in alphabetical order.
-The incumbent mayor- John Carter- is seeking re-election.
+The incumbent mayor- John Carter- was re-elected.
 Carter served since the 2013 New Zealand local elections.
 Candidates with no listed party affiliation are listed as unaffiliated.